 - 189. In the Relevant Period to around October 2016, Crown permitted customers to deposit funds (in cash or casino chips) in its casino operations in the Philippines and Macau to facilitate debt repayment or front money deposits, which funds would be subsequently released to customers at Crown Melbourne and/or Crown Perth or would be released to Crown Melbourne and/or Crown Perth (the Overseas Debt Repayment Facility), prior to that facility being terminated by City of Dreams (not Crown). - 190.
 Customers depositing funds (in cash or casino chips) in the Philippines or Macau are not subject to any transaction monitoring or reporting requirements in Australia under the AML/CTF Laws. - 191.
 In the Relevant Period to around October 2016, the manner in which Crown permitted funds to be deposited in its casinos in the Philippines and Macau as pleaded in paragraphs 189 to 190 was likely to facilitate money laundering. - 192.
-In the Relevant Period to around October 2016: - (a) Crown took no, or no adequate, steps to ensure that the board of Crown (alternatively all members of the board of Crown) was made aware of the nature

-- and extent of fund deposits in overseas casino operations, and Crown's AML/CTF compliance risk; - (b) alternatively, the board of Crown took no, or no adequate, steps to investigate the nature and extent of fund deposits in overseas casino operations, and Crown's AML/CTF compliance risk.
+In the Relevant Period to around October 2016: - (a) Crown took no, or no adequate, steps to ensure that the Risk Management Committee or the board of Crown (alternatively all members of the board of Crown) was made aware of the nature and extent of fund deposits in overseas casino operations, and Crown's AML/CTF compliance risk; - (b) alternatively, the Risk Management Committee or the board of Crown (alternatively all members of the board of Crown) took no, or no adequate, steps to investigate the nature and extent of fund deposits in overseas casino operations, and Crown's AML/CTF compliance risk.

 - i.
-The Plaintiff repeats the particulars subjoined to paragraph 154 above. - ii.
+The Plaintiff repeats the particulars subjoined to paragraphs 154 and 157 above. - ii.
 On 28 September 2020, Johnston, during the course of his evidence at the ILGA Inquiry, admitted that he was not aware of the Overseas Debt Repayment Facility until that facility was closed (T3127.31). - iii.
 On 20 October 2020, Coonan, during the course of her evidence at the ILGA Inquiry, admitted that at no time when she was a director of Crown was she made aware of the Overseas Debt Repayment Facility at City of Dreams in Macau and Manila (T4545.14). - iv.
+Prior to discovery and the filing of expert evidence, the Plaintiff is not able to say whether: (1) there was no such steps to ensure that the Risk Management Committee or the board of Crown (alternatively all members of the board of Crown) was made aware of the nature and extent of fund deposits in overseas casino operations, and Crown's AML/CTF compliance risk; or (2) the Risk Management Committee or the board of Crown (alternatively all members of the board of Crown) took no such steps to investigate the nature and extent of fund deposits in overseas casino operations and Crown's AML/CTF compliance risk or alternatively, that such steps taken were not adequate and the respects in which they were not adequate.

+- v.
 Further particulars may be provided following discovery and the filing of expert evidence. - 193.
-By reason of the matters alleged in paragraphs 189 and 192 above, in the Relevant Period to around October 2016, Crown took no, or no adequate steps to consider the AML/CTF implications of permitting funds to be deposited overseas and thereafter released in Australia.
+By reason of the matters alleged in paragraphs 189 and 192 above, in the Relevant Period to around October 2016, Crown took no, or no adequate, steps to consider the AML/CTF implications of permitting funds to be deposited overseas and thereafter released in Australia.